sharethrough/ng-s3upload/README.md

   * folder - optional, specifies a folder inside the bucket the save the file to
   * enableValidation - optional, set to "false" in order to disable the field validation.
   * targetFilename - An optional attribute for the target filename. if provided the file will be renamed to the provided value instead of having the file original filename.
+* template-url - allows you to set the directive's templateUrl to a template file not included in this project

 ## Themes
 ng-s3upload allows to customize the directive template using themes.
 Currently the available themes are: bootstrap2, bootstrap3